edadma/cairo-xlib/README.md

 The more "programmer friendly" part of this library is found in the `io.github.edadma.cairo_xlib` package.
 That's the only package you need to import from, as seen in the example below.
-The other package in the library is `io.github.edadma.cairo_xlib.extern` which provides for interaction with the *cairo_xlib* C library using Scala Native interoperability elements from the so-call `unsafe` namespace.
+The other package in the library is `io.github.edadma.cairo_xlib.extern` which provides for interaction with the *libcairo* and *xlib* C libraries using Scala Native interoperability elements from the so-call `unsafe` namespace.
 There are no public declarations in the `io.github.edadma.cairo_xlib` package that use `unsafe` types in their parameter or return types, making it a pure Scala bindings library.
 Consequently, you never have to worry about memory allocation or type conversions.